Do you live in Vancouver’s Downtown Eastside, Downtown South or somewhere nearby?

 - Writing201: a three month writing course for grads of Writing 101.

 Courses run from September through to April, and Public Programmes are ongoing.
 To apply for a course, you must attend an information/application session; held twice a year.
 For all four courses that start in September, applications are taken in August every year.
 In November, applications are taken for the Writing courses that start in the following January.
 For details of where and when to apply, check the how to apply page closer to the time.

-Along with these courses, Hum also runs alumni-initiated Public Programmes in the DTES/South: study groups, workshops, and a documentary film series now in its ninth year.
+Along with these courses, Hum also runs alumni-initiated Public Programmes in the DTES/South: study groups, workshops, and a documentary film series now in its tenth year.
 All past and current participants are invited to be involved in these ongoing Public Programmes as well as Hum’s Steering Committee which meets regularly and guides all aspects of the Programme.